Thai army gets down to work on economy, stifles dissent

 Crown Prince Vajiralongkorn does not command the same devotion as his father, but some Thaksin supporters have recently been expressing their loyalty to the prince.

-Some of Thaksin loyalists believe the military will introduce changes to block the Shinawatras from politics once and for all.
+Some of Thaksin’s “red shirt” loyalists, stunned and leaderless since the coup, believe the military will introduce changes to block the Shinawatras from politics once and for all.

-Additional reporting by Bangkok bureau; Editing by Alan Raybould and Nick Macfie
+Additional reporting by Bangkok bureau; Editing by Alan Raybould and Alex Richardson